Remember the former things long past, For I am God, and there is no other;Isaiah 46:9

 Catholic feet first trod on Morris’ lands over 300 years ago.
 The first white explorers of this region were Catholic French missionaries, Hennepin, Marquette, LaSalle, and the namesake of the diocese, Joliet.
 These men came to spread their faith to new horizons.
 Later, Rev. Gabriel de la Ribourde, who came to preach the faith to savage Kickapoo Indians, found martyrdom at their hands in 1680.

 To provide for the spiritual needs of the Irish settlers, who came during the 1840s to work on the canal, Father Patrick Terry established the first Catholic church in Morris in the year 1852.
 Father Michael Lyons succeeded him in 1859.
-The present church was built in 1866 by the next pastor, Father Thomas Ryan.
+The second church, located at 516 E. Jackson Street, was built in 1866 by the next pastor, Father Thomas Ryan.
 An assistant, Father Peter Corcoran, was procured so that he could care for the outmissions that were attached to the Morris parish.

 The rectory was constructed after the appointment of Father Dennis Hayes as pastor in 1881.
 The first Immaculate Conception school was built under the direction of Father Lawrence Meehan, who served as pastor from 1889 to 1901.
 His brother, Father William Meehan, succeeded him in 1901 and was responsible for the reconstruction of the church after it was nearly destroyed by fire in 1905.